ranandfigma/figame/README.md

 ## SVG generation utils

 Run `npm run run-svg` to convert all the svg files in assets/ to code embeddable files in assets/svg with the same name.
 You can then import the files with `import down_arrow from "./assets/svg/down_arrow"; `

+## Husky errors

+Run `npx husky-init` (and revert any git related changes it makes).
+Then prettier will automatically run pre-cmmit.